 This was the big-achieving background from which Luis Aragonés's class of 2008, and Vicente del Bosque's 2010 and 2012 vintages, emerged.
 Players such as David Villa, Iker Casillas, Xavi Hernández, Andrés Iniesta and Fernando Torres not only helped La Roja to their unprecedented trophy treble; they also wrote a cluster of new performance records for the Spanish national team.

 Spain have been prominent performers on the futsal pitch as well.
-FIFA Futsal World Cup winners in 2000 and 2004, the national side reigned supreme in the UEFA European Futsal Championships of 1996, 2001, 2005, 2007, 2010 and 2012.
-Club teams have done likewise in the UEFA Futsal Cup where Playas de Castellón FS twice, Interviú Madrid on three occasions, and Barcelona have been European champions.
+FIFA Futsal World Cup winners in 2000 and 2004, the national side reigned supreme in the UEFA European Futsal Championships of 1996, 2001, 2005, 2007, 2010, 2012 and 2016.
+Club teams have done likewise in the UEFA Futsal Cup where Playas de Castellón FS twice, Interviú Madrid on three occasions, and Barcelona have been European champions twice.

-Up until recently, the Spanish game's richest legacy, however, may have been in the European Champion Clubs' Cup and UEFA Champions League.
-At the time of writing, Real Madrid's nine triumphs in the competition remain unparalleled.
+The Spanish game's richest legacy, however, may have been in the European Champion Clubs' Cup and UEFA Champions League.
+At the time of writing, Real Madrid's eleven triumphs in the competition remain unparalleled.
 Madrid dominated the tournament's first five editions.
-Barcelona have landed the coveted trophy four times themselves, three in recent years.
+Barcelona have landed the coveted trophy five times themselves, four in recent years.
 Madrid, like Sevilla FC and Valencia CF, have also brought the UEFA Cup to Spain.
 Barcelona, Club Atlético de Madrid, Valencia and Real Zaragoza carried off the European Cup Winners' Cup and Atlético won two of the first three editions of the UEFA Europa League, with Sevilla following suit in 2014, 2015 and 2016.